Image SEO: How to optimize your alt text and title text

 alt and title attributes in WordPress

 When you upload an image to WordPress, you can set a title and an alt attribute.
 By default, it uses the image filename in the title attribute.
 And if you don’t enter an alt attribute, it copies that to the alt attribute.
 While this is better than writing nothing, it’s pretty poor practice.
-You really need to take the time to craft a proper alt text for every image you add to a post.
+It would help if you took the time to craft a proper alt text for every image you add to a post.
 Users and search engines will thank you for it.

 How to add alt attributes in WordPress